Half-Century-Old Soviet T-62M Tanks Equipped with Modern Electronic Warfare System and Dynamic Protection

 An unusual modification of the Soviet T-62M tank with modern components was spotted at the parade for the 80th anniversary of Victory in Stavropol.

-"Triton" is designed to suppress control and data transmission channels of FPV drones.
-It is known that the system operates in four frequency bands: 868, 915, 1300, and 2400 MHz.
-The "Triton" can also be controlled remotely from a remote control.
-It can be charged both autonomously from a battery and from the tank's onboard network.
+Triton is designed to suppress control and data transmission channels of FPV drones.
+It is known that the complex operates in four frequency bands: 868, 915, 1300 and 2400 MHz.
+Triton can also be controlled remotely from a remote control.
+It can be charged both autonomously from the battery and from the on-board network of the tank.

-The T-62 was adopted in 1961, and with a mass of 37 tons, it is considered a medium-weight tank.
+The T-62 was adopted in 1961, with a mass of 37 tons it is considered a medium weight tank.
 Initially, the tanks were equipped with V-shaped 12-cylinder diesel engines with a capacity of 580 hp.

-Later, they were replaced with more powerful V-46-5M engines with a capacity of 690 hp, allowing them to accelerate up to 50 km/h on highways, and up to 27 km/h on dirt roads.
+Later they were replaced with more powerful V-46-5M engines with a capacity of 690 hp, which allowed them to accelerate up to 50 km/h on highways, and up to 27 km/h on dirt roads.

-Earlier, www1.ru reported that the latest counter-battery radar based on the Tigr-M armored vehicle has been developed in Russia.
+Earlier www1.ru reported that the latest counter-battery radar based on the Tigr-M armored vehicle was developed in Russia.

 Read more materials on the topic: